Statistical guarantees for denoising reflected diffusion models: Girsanov's theorem for reflected diffusions

 \section{Girsanov's theorem for reflected diffusions}

-The following result is a version of Girsanov's theorem for reflected diffusions, which is a correction of Theorem 7.1 and Theorem A.6 in \cite{lou23}. \begin{theorem} Let $(X_t)_{t \in [0,T]}$ and $(\tilde{X}_t)_{t \in [0,T]}$ be solutions of the normally reflected SDEs
+The following result is a version of Girsanov's theorem for reflected diffusions, which is a correction of Theorem 7.1 and Theorem A.6 in \cite{lou23}, {where the influence of the diffusion coefficient on the KL divergence has been overlooked.} \begin{theorem} Let $(X_t)_{t \in [0,T]}$ and $(\tilde{X}_t)_{t \in [0,T]}$ be solutions of the normally reflected SDEs

 where $b, \tilde{b}$ are bounded on $[0,T] \times \overline{D}$ and $\sigma(t,\cdot)$ is bounded, Lipschitz and uniformly elliptic in the sense $a(t,\cdot) \coloneqq \sigma(t,\cdot)\sigma(t,\cdot)^\top \succeq \underline{\lambda} \mathbb{I}$ for some $\underline{\lambda} > 0$ and all $t \in [0,T]$.
 Denote by $\mathbb{P}_{X^T}$ and $\mathbb{P}_{\tilde{X}^T}$ their respective path measures on $\mathcal{C}([0,T], \overline{D})$.
 Then, for $L_t = \int_0^{t} \nu(X_s) \diff{\ell_s}$,